disaster37/activemq/README.md

 For advance configuration, the best way is to read ActiveMQ documentation and created your own setting file like activemq.xml.
 Next, you can mount it when you run this image or you can create your own image (base on this image) and include your specifics config file.

+The home of ActiveMQ is in /opt/activemq, so if you want to override all the setting, you can launch docker with ` -v /your_path/conf:/opt/activemq/conf`